blackhat06/ebolabigdataorg/README.md

 <h5> Contribute </h5>

-Please do send in Pull Requests for source code ,suggestions, typographic errors, and hyperlinks.
+Please do send in <a href="https://github.com/blackhat06/ebolabigdataorg/pulls">Pull Requests</a> for source code ,suggestions, typographic errors, and hyperlinks.

 <h6>Contributors </h6>